-Setting Description Factory Default VID range from 1 to This field is only active when the Hybrid port type is selected.
-None 4094 Set the other VLAN ID for tagged devices that connect to the port and tags that need to be removed in egress packets.
+Setting Description Factory Default 4094 This field is only active when the Hybrid port type is selected.
+Set the other VLAN ID for tagged devices that connect to the port and tags that need to be removed in egress packets.
 Use commas to separate different VIDs.
+None